hoopsplaybook.ca

 10

-4 can "dribble centre", it's like a pass, moving the ball with the dribble.
+Re-set - 4 can "dribble centre", it's like a pass, moving the ball with the dribble.

-3 makes a backcut when dribbled at.
+3 makes a backcut when dribbled at (backcut when one gap away).

 There is a double gap on each side when 4 picks up the ball (1 does not follow behind).